-The bronze bull, a torture device used by Hyperion for cooking people to death in the movie, was an actual torture and execution device in ancient Greece, although only about 600 years after this film's purported setting.
+The bronze bull, originally called the "Brazen Bull," a torture device used by Hyperion for cooking people to death in the movie, was an actual torture and execution device in ancient Greece, although only about 600 years after this film's purported setting.

 Henry Cavill refused all assistance from the make-up and VFX departments to achieve his eight-pack for the movie.
-He told them "I do not want you to draw abs on me".
-He said it was "a pride thing" for him.
-He "actually wanted to have that body for real and show it in the film."
+He told them, "I do not want you to draw abs on me."
+Cavill said it was "a pride thing" for him and he "actually wanted to have that body for real and show it in the film."

-Director Tarsem Singh told Henry Cavill after their first meeting that if he got the role of Theseus, he would have to develop an "eight pack", not a "six pack", he could have very little body fat on his body and that his wardrobe would be very revealing.
-Cavill trained for six months and developed his abdominal muscles into a full "eight pack" which was then displayed throughout the movie in numerous shirtless scenes.
+Director Tarsem Singh told Henry Cavill after their first meeting that if he got the role of Theseus, he would have to develop an "eight pack," not a "six pack;" he could have very little body fat on his body because his wardrobe would be very revealing.
+Cavill trained for six months and developed his abdominal muscles into a full "eight pack," which was then displayed throughout the movie in numerous shirtless scenes.
 He brought down his body fat percentage to 6%, which he subsequently maintained throughout the shoot.

-The filmmakers state that they chose to change many aspects of the ancient Greek stories to reflect the fact that the Greeks themselves often revised their mythology to conform to new ideas and knowledge.
-One aspect of this film which is specifically addressed in the special features is having Zeus and Poseidon appear as young men rather than old men.
+The filmmakers stated that they chose to change many aspects of the ancient Greek stories to reflect the fact that the Greeks themselves often revised their mythology to conform to new ideas and knowledge.
+One aspect of this film, which is specifically addressed in the special features, is having Zeus and Poseidon appear as young men rather than old men.

-When he was editing the film, Tarsem Singh would set his action to a guide track from the TV mini-series The Pillars of the Earth (2010).
-He felt that that score seemed to blend in very well with his vision so, when it came to choosing a composer for Immortals, Trevor Morris was the natural choice.
+When he was editing the film, director Tarsem Singh would set his action to a guide track from the TV mini-series The Pillars of the Earth (2010).
+He felt that that score seemed to blend in very well with his vision, so when it came to choosing a composer for Immortals (2011), Trevor Morris was the natural choice.

-In one scene Theseus consecutively fires 4 arrows which then go on to hit their respective targets simultaneously.
-This is a one-to-one re-creation of a scene in the 2004 Chinese wuxia-movie "House of Flying Daggers" (Shi mian mai fu) directed by Zhang Yimou.
+In one scene, Theseus consecutively fires four arrows which then go on to hit their respective targets simultaneously.
+This is a one-to-one re-creation of a scene in the 2004 Chinese wuxia-movie "House of Flying Daggers" (Shi mian mai fu), directed by Zhang Yimou.